SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 FROM students
 WHERE course_name = 'JS Basics' AND 'Java Basics'
 ```

-`concat_ws` is a function that concatenates two or more columns using a specified separator.

-It has the following syntax - `CONCAT_WS (separator, argument1, argument2, ... )`

-Additionally, we are displaying the concatenated information in a column called `full_name`.

 The equivalent of `OR` in Java is the `||` operator.